 You spoke and we listened!

-Essentially, the Split Toe is a derby with a so-called apron and then a vertical stitch at the tip of the toe.
-Because of the front stitching, the Split Toe tends toward the casual, to be worn as any other derby.
+Essentially, the Belden Ave.
+Split Toe is a derby with a so-called apron and then a vertical stitch at the tip of the toe.
+Because of the front stitching, the Split Toe tends toward the casual, to be worn like any other derby.

 When the channels were dug, there was often a wet field in which they worked, and shoes that resisted water were required.
 In England, the model is often also called navvy cut.